DimABSA/DimABSA2026/README.md

 ## **11 October 2025**

--  We have release Compettion website for [Track A](https://www.codabench.org/competitions/10918/#/results-tab).
+-  We have released the compettion website for [Track A](https://www.codabench.org/competitions/10918/#/results-tab).

-- We have released the training and development datasets for [.Lian Chin add dertails].
-More languages are on the way, and we’ll be updating the table below table with release information over the next few days.
+- We have also released the training and development datasets for [Lian Chin — add details here].
+More languages are on the way, and we will be updating the table below with release information over the next few days.
- Stay tuned for more updates!

 #  Quick Start